nick-barr/SpheresOfInfluence/README.md

 * Start and reset the simulation
 * Add labeled markers to mark patient zero, yourself, and other persons of interest
-* Change % of objects moving vs static
+* Change the % of objects moving vs static
 * Add / draw structures to limit the movement of objects
 * Change the virality of objects (not all objects change when collision occurs)
-* Toggle immunized status of individual objects
+* Toggle the immunized status of individual objects
 * Change the speed of moving objects

-Users widget like trackers, users will also be able to:
+Using widget like trackers, users will also be able to:

 * View a running area graph of the current simluation state
-* View a live tracker of current simulation state (not infected/immunized/dead, etc.)
+* View a live tracker counting the status of objects in the canvas (not infected/immunized/dead, etc.)
-* Maintain a log of status updates on dangers within a given radius
+* Maintain a log of status events

 Wireframes
 ==========